-Humans can are mere bundles of habits.
+Humans are mere bundles of habits.
 This is why we are able to automatically perform many of our daily tasks.
-So, given that we are mere bundles of habit, couldn’t the key to sustaining positive change be to turn goals into habits?
+So, given that we are creatures of habit, couldn’t the key to sustaining positive change be to turn goals into habits?
 This is where the phrase “easier said than done” has particular relevance.

 So, how can we turn a goal into a habit?
 More broadly, how do we establish – and sustain – good habits?
 It can be as easy as shrinking the activation energy for the task using the 20-second rule.

 Best known from the book The Happiness Advantage by Shawn Anchor, the 20-second rule is the act of shrinking the activation energy for your new goal.

 In short, the less time it takes to complete your soon-to-be habits, the easier they will be integrated into your life.

 Using daily journaling as an example, carrying around your journal and pen will allow you to quickly write down noteworthy daily events or ideas that pop into your mind.
 Rather than telling yourself you will remember everything that happened by the end of the day.

 Further, you can have a specific spot to keep your journal like on your desk or at your bedside.
 This will act as a reminder to write a journal entry.

 Don't expect to write down a three-page journal entry.
 Your first few entries can be as easy as making a ritual of writing down three things you're thankful for at the start of that day and three good things about each day every night.